Never have bland zucchini again! Introducing Caramelized Zucchini!

 Can you believe I made this 3 days in a row this week?
 Yep, it’s that good.
 This recipe is for those of you who have less than 30 minutes to prepare something for dinner.
 It’s flavorful, low-calorie, and so easy to prepare.
 It’s almost a no-cooking recipe!
 Almost.

 It requires only one skillet and 8 basic ingredients you probably already have in your fridge/pantry.
-AND there is basically no prep time, slicing zucchini takes like 2 minutes.
-Or less, anyone up for a slicing speed contest?
+And there is basically no prep time.
+Slicing zucchini takes like 2 minutes or less.
+Is anyone up for a slicing speed contest?

-It starts by cooking the onions until slightly brown, then the garlic, ginger, and zucchini and let it color a bit for 5 minutes.
+It starts by cooking the onions until slightly brown, then add the garlic, ginger, and zucchini, and let them color a bit for 5 minutes.

 Once golden, stir in the soy sauce and maple syrup.
-Zucchini will soak up the sauce as well as the aromatics like garlic and ginger, giving it a umami “flavor”.
+Zucchini will soak up the sauce as well as the aromatics like garlic and ginger, giving it an umami “flavor.”

 Before serving, top with toasted pine nuts, fresh parsley, and a drizzle of lime juice!

 Oh, and kids love it!
 Maybe it’s because of the subtle sweetness and caramelized flavor.
 Who knows!

 Let me know in the comments if you try this recipe!

 - Wash the zucchini and cut it into 1/2-inch thick slices.
 Cut each slice in half.